 ReviewThe Versa is definitely geared towards people who shop for a car with their head rather than their heart.
 It's quite practical and efficient, what economy cars generally aim to be.
 It's the cheapest car to buy in its class.
 It's near tops in fuel efficiency.
 Running costs are low.
 It offers a lot of room for it's size.
 Overall, it's a fantastic value.

 If you want something stylish, fun-to-drive, with loads of personality, the Versa will disappoint.
 Think economy car for middle-age folks.
-It's like driving a well-engineered appliance.
+It's like driving an appliance.
 It does its job well, but isn't inspiring and won't win over your heart.

 I recommend the Kia Rio or Chevy Sonic if that's where your priorities reside.